tomrndom/osf-website/src/pages/about/staff/index.md

     picture: /img/about-staff/AllisonPrice.jpg
     title: Director of Marketing & Community
     twitter: https://twitter.com/amprice88
+  - description: >-
+      <p>Kendall is an Upstream Developer Advocate at the Open Infrastructure
+      Foundation based in the United States.
+She first started working on OpenStack during the Liberty release (2015) on Cinder and since then been involved in Release Management, StoryBoard, the Women of OpenStack (WoO), the First Contact SIG, the Contributor Guide, and OpenStack Upstream Institute.

+      She’s recently gotten more involved in the Kubernetes community helping to bridge it with the OpenStack community via SIG Cloud Provider and provider OpenStack.

-  - description: <p>Kendall is an Upstream Developer Advocate at the Open Infrastructure Foundation based in Seattle, WA.
-She first started working on Cinder and os-brick in the Liberty release and since then gotten  involved in Release Mangement, StoryBoard, the Women of OpenStack (WoO), the First Contact SIG,  the Contributor Guide, and OpenStack Upstream Institute.
-She has also worked as an election  official for TC and PTL elections (Pike-Rocky) and served as a track chair for the Barcelona,  Boston, Sydney, and Vancouver summits.</p> <p>When she is not evangelizing about the awesomeness of OpenStack, bringing people into the  community, or working to make upstream development a friendlier place, she can be found reading  Harry Potter, watching Doctor Who, or out on a photo taking adventure.</p>
+      When she is not evangelizing about the awesomeness of OpenStack, bringing people into the community, binding open source communities together, or working to make upstream development in open source a friendlier place, she can be found reading Harry Potter, watching Doctor Who, or out on a photo taking adventure.</p>
     linkedin: https://www.linkedin.com/in/kendall-nelson-a7409575/
     name: Kendall Nelson
     openStack: https://www.openstack.org/community/members/profile/35859/kendall-nelson